You’ve got a dependable crew and your shop is doing OK, but do you wonder if it could do better?

-- random job assignment—not matching jobs with techs who have the expertise
+- Random job assignment—not matching jobs with techs who have the expertise

-- delays in job assignment
+- Delays in job assignment

-- incomplete and inadequate repair orders
+- Incomplete and inadequate repair orders

-- parts availability
+- Parts availability

-- lack of training
+- Lack of training

-On the surface it might look like low productivity is a team effort.
+One thing to keep in mind is that productivity is a team effort.
 Once a repair order is written, it shouldn’t sit on the service manager’s desk.
 It should get assigned immediately, and to the tech best-qualified for the job.
 The order should be complete and readable so the tech can jump right into the repair and get the job done fast.
-And, if the tech needs any parts that aren’t on hand, those should be ordered and on their way by the time he’s digging into the repair.
+If the tech needs any parts that aren’t on hand, those should be ordered and on their way by the time he’s digging into the repair.

 Setting the Bar

 For instance, technicians might get a $50 bonus when they hit 110 percent, $75 when they exceed 120 percent, and $100 for 130 percent productivity.
 The key is to set them up to succeed.
-Increase efficiency in all areas of your shop, but also encourage efficiency in the bays by assigning more than one job at a time to each technician when possible.
+Look to increase efficiency in all areas of your shop, but particularly work to encourage efficiency in the bays by assigning more than one job at a time to each technician when possible.
 Techs who multitask, such as dropping oil on one truck while running diagnostics on another, are capable of 120 percent productivity and more.

-We’ve talked a lot about the differences between shop efficiency vs productivity, how both are important to each other and for increasing profits, and how to encourage your departments and techs to hit the goals you set.
+We’ve talked a lot about the differences between shop efficiency vs. productivity, how both are important to each other and for increasing profits, and how to encourage your departments and techs to hit the goals you set.
 But how can you measure where your shop is at now and monitor it as you improve?
 It all comes down to a few simple, similar calculations.

-invoiced hours/hours worked=efficiency percentage
+invoiced hours/labor hours=efficiency percentage

-For instance, if you have a job that bills a flat 3 hours no matter what and it only takes your tech 2 hours to complete, you can tell the tech is 150 percent efficient at doing that job: 3/2=1.5.
+For instance, if you have a job that bills a flat three hours no matter what and it only takes your tech two hours to complete, you can tell the tech is 150 percent efficient at doing that job: 3/2=1.5.

-total invoiced hours/total hours worked=productivity percentage
+total invoiced hours/total labor hours=productivity percentage

 Equipping Your Shop to be Efficient and Productive

 The above examples are hypothetical, but they’re realistic.
 You simply need to set your team up to succeed by giving them the right tools for the job, and that means more than equipping the bays with lifts, creepers, sockets, and scan tools.

-- creating service orders
+- Creating service orders

-- assigning jobs
+- Assigning jobs

-- ordering and inventorying parts
+- Ordering and taking inventory of parts

-- getting customer approval
+- Getting customer authorization

-- invoicing customers
+- Invoicing customers